ia-mm-ai/CONSTITUTION/SOURCE/CONSTITUTION_0()1.md

 constraint and must not silently appropriate the underlying choice or convert control of options into ownership of the bearer.

+**§ 13.7 — Dynamic Capacity Regulation.** Dynamic Capacity Regulation (`DCR`) is the local, time-sensitive reconciliation of structural capacity with situated capacity.
+It shall preserve the distinction between what a Form or architecture leaves possible and what the exact Locality can presently bear, sustain, or exercise.
+It may regulate motion only within applicable law, supported State, exact Authority where required, and the smallest truthful scope.
+Its availability, classification, or execution creates no capacity, Agency, autonomy, Authority, Presence, shared truth, or legitimacy by itself.

 ## V Consequence, memory, and time

 ### Article 14: Consequence and state